-I am currently a third year PhD student supervised by Suzanne Frey-Kupper and Alison Cooley.
+I am a PhD student in my final year supervised by Suzanne Frey-Kupper and Alison Cooley.
 In 2011, I received my BA in History with a minor in Classics at the University of Tennessee at Chattanooga.
 In 2013, I received my M.Litt. in Ancient History at the University of St. Andrews.
-In 2017, I completed a year of research at "Sapienza" Università di Roma and will be teaching classes on the sacred landscape of Roman Sicily and Cicero’s In Verrem in the spring of 2018.
+In 2017, I completed a year of research at "Sapienza" Università di Roma and taught classes on the sacred landscape of Roman Sicily and Cicero’s In Verrem in 2018.
 In addition to my recent year at Rome, I have been privileged to participate in excavations at the Sanctuary of the Curiae Veteres on the northeastern slopes of the Palatine Hill with "Sapienza" Università di Roma at the Sanctuary of the Curia Veteres in 2014, at Grotta d’Acqua in 2014 with Zamboni and the Soprintendenza per i Beni Culturali e Ambientali di Caltanissetta, and at Morgantina with the American Excavations in 2015.

 Thesis Title: The Transformation of the Sacred Landscape of Republican and Early Imperial Sicily